kathyisawesome/wc-fgc-choose-variation/README.md

 ### Important

+1. Requires Free Gift Coupons 2.5.0
-1. This is provided as is and does not receive priority support.
+2. This is provided as is and does not receive priority support.
-2. Please test thoroughly before using in production.
+3. Please test thoroughly before using in production.